Gorn41/AgenticEvals/ENVIRONMENT_SETUP.md

 This script will:
 1. Create a `.env` file from the template
 2. Prompt you for your Gemini API key
+3. Optionally prompt you for a Hugging Face Hub token (for local vLLM models)
+4. Configure the Selenium MCP endpoint (used by a web benchmark)
-3. Test the configuration
+5. Test the configuration
-4. Provide troubleshooting help if needed
+6. Provide troubleshooting help if needed

 ## Manual Setup